JoinCODED/TASK-Django-M3-Admin/README.md

 ## Models

-1. Install the requirements using `pip install -r dev-requirements.txt`.
+1. Install the requirements using `pip install -r requirements.txt`.
 2. Create a `Pokemon` model with the following attributes:

    - `name`: `CharField` with a maximum of 30 characters.